Anders Nordberg: Biography

 Nordberg was born in Skien, a small town of 50,000 people in Telemark county, Norway.
-An avid sportsman, he had competed in cross-country skiing, track and field athletics, and football.
+He had competed in cross-country skiing, track and field athletics, and football.
 He started training in orienteering relatively late, at the age of 14, and had no orienteering competitors in his family.
 However, already the next year he won a silver medal in the Norwegian youth championship in Hovedløpet.

 After finishing school in 1997 he served for a year in the Royal Norwegian Navy.
 Then he began his studies at Agder University College, first for computer engineer (1998–2001) and then changed to the business administration and economics program (Siviløkonom, 2001 — 2005).
 In 2005, Nordberg completed his studies and became a professional sportsman, occasionally doing various part-time jobs.
 Before the 2006 World Orienteering Championship (WOC), he moved from Skien to Oslo.
 During the preparation, he trained in three high-altitude camps — two in winter in South Africa and one in summer in Italy.
 However, for the next WOC in 2007 he trained in Norway only.
 In orienteering, Nordberg specializes in long distance events.
-He is a football fan and an avid supporter of Norwegian club Odd Grenland and British Liverpool F.C.
+He is a supporter of Norwegian club Odd Grenland and British Liverpool F.C.